ahuacate/nas-hardmetal/README.md

 And hit `Apply`.

 ## 6.4.
 Create a Proxmox VM
-Just like a hardmetal installation Proxmox VM requires a harddisk.
-Except in this case its a virtual disk.
+Just like a hard metal installation, Proxmox VM requires a hard disk.
+Except in this case it's a virtual disk.

 ### 6.4.1.
 Add the Proxmox VE ISO image to your Synology
 Using the Synology WebGUI interface click on Synology `Main Menu` (top left box icon) > `Virtual Machine Manager` > `Image` > `ISO File` > `Add` > `From Computer` and browse to your downloaded Proxmox ISO (i.e proxmox-ve_6.3.iso ) > `Select Storage` > `Choose your host (i.e nas-01)`